 - A surface you don’t mind ruining.
 I grabbed a padded mailer, but a cutting mat would be perfect too.

-- Tacky glue (or any other glue that will hold the cardstock well)
+- Tacky glue (or any other glue that will hold the cardstock well).
+When I remade it, I used this glue stick.

 - (optional for the bus-shaped box) toothpicks and beads